jrehor/kcc/README.md

 However, at this point we highly recommend to avoid issuing any of the above commands, especially the latter.

-### basics
+### remarks on style

+As any other computer language, k expects a programmer to observe and follow certain conventions on coding style in order to understand the code written by the others and let their own code be understood.
+While some rules of the k house are universal, some are are not.

-*Annotations* in your k code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
-We dare to assume you are not quite there yet, so comments start with `/`.
-When used inline, prepend a space:
+**Annotations** in your k code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
+We dare to assume you are not there yet, so comments start with `/`.
+When used inline, prepend at least one space:

 ```
 /line comment